 Your audience can provide a lot of valuable information.
-Think about personal details such as email addresses, which you can use for your marketing campaign.
+Think about details, such as email addresses, which you can use for your marketing campaign.
 This article shows you how to use the form element to gain these insights.

 💡 Do you want to gate your Foleon Doc for lead generation?
 Check out our article Gating your Foleon Docs for lead generation.